 - The Company's responsibility to its key stakeholders, which include shareholders, customers, suppliers, community and employees. - Integrity in financial reporting and business conduct.
-Candidates are selected based upon their potential contributions to the long-term interests of shareholders. - Diversity of a candidate's skills and experiences are considered as part of the nomination process.
+Candidates are selected based upon their potential contributions to the long-term interests of shareholders. - Diversity of a candidate's skills and experiences.